amirshayankamandi/amirshayankamandi/README.md

 Backend Developer
 -------------------

-I am a backend developer and I have been working in the company since I was 16 years old(2019) along with my studies!
-I have been eager to learn in any field since I can remember, and I have a motto for my profession: a developer who knows nothing, but is eager to learn every day!
+I'm a Backend Developer with a strong passion for continuous learning.
+I embarked on my tech journey at the age of 16 and have been dedicated to refining my skills ever since.
+Balancing my studies and my love for coding, I aspire to be a developer who embraces the mindset of constant growth.
+Additionally, I have a keen interest in business and have gained valuable experience through my involvement with startups.
+Excited to explore new opportunities!

 * 🌍  I'm based in Tehran, Iran